SinaC/TetriNET/readme.txt

 spectator should be able to start/stop game + kick/ban (aka server master) merge spectator and player endpoint server room: may be specified in RegisterPlayer or by default start in first room with an empty place.
-Create automatically room when player connects if the room doesn't exist game statistics collected at server level and sent to client when game is finished  TODO: display in client
+Create automatically room when player connects if the room doesn't exist

 Known issues:
 why user.config is automatically created with default values in $APPDATA$/Local/SinaC/TetriNET WPF WCF Client/  when recompiling a new version